TAMUSHPE/tamushpe-guides/docs/personal-website/Purpose/components.md

   - Must contain the home, about, projects, involvements, and resume pages as options
   - Must clearly be able to separate the ‘active’ page from the rest
   - Must have a collapsible menu when the screen is reduced
-  - For some pages have a logo on pages.
-Must be a png or other photo like file (could be your name)
+  - Want to add a logo on your nav bar?
+It must be a png or other photo like file (could be your name)
 - Home Page
   - Displays your name, school, and graduation year
   - Page is filled with an image that completely fills the screen
-  - Navigation bar blends in with the page
+  - Navigation bar should remain on each page
   - Have icons at the bottom of each page linking to your social media’s.
 They should change to their distinctive colors when the user hovers over them
 - About Page
   - Has an image carousel of images of yourself throughout your academic career
-  - Has a 500 word or so description of you
+  - Has a summarized description of you (don't make it an essay)
   - Displays your interests and passions
   - Timeline of important events from your life
   - Have icons at the bottom of each page linking to your social media’s.
 They should change to their distinctive colors when the user hovers over them